ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 **PLEASE READ THE FULL DOCUMENTATION TO FULLY UNDERSTAND THE PROJECT AND HOW TO MAKE IT ACTUALLY WORK.**

+> 🚨 TL;DR: This tool is a local network educational reverse shell simulator designed to teach security awareness and social engineering vulnerabilities.
+No real exploitation.
+No persistence.
+No remote IP targeting.
 > ⚠️ **Disclaimer: This tool is for educational and ethical purposes only.
 Use responsibly.
 If you end up grounded, disowned, or expelled — that’s on you.**

 ---